DanielHadianto456/XAMPP-MySQL-Auto-Fix/README.md

 3. Put the fix tool within the mysql folder you had just located
 4. Make sure that you still have "data" folder within it
 5. Run the tool
-6. If there's a windows pop up telling you not to run it, ignore it and choose to run it
+6. If there's a windows pop up telling you not to run it, choose "more info" then "run anyway"
 7. And done, your mysql service is fixed